All star line-up at George Heritage Festival

 GEORGE NEWS - The organisers of the George Heritage Festival have managed to secure the cream of South Africa's musicians to perform at the festival hosted during the first week of October.

-Johnny Clegg is performing on Saturday 8 October, while Watershed will perform the day before on Friday 7 October.
+Johnny Clegg is performing in George on Saturday 8 October, while Watershed will perform the day before on Friday 7 October.

-With the exception of Refentse who will perform at the Patria Church in the CBD on Wednesday 5 October, the shows will be held at the Outeniqua High School Sport Stadium on Friday 7 and Saturday 8 October.
+With the exception of Refentse, who will perform at the Patria Church in the CBD on Wednesday 5 October, the shows will be held at the Outeniqua High School Sports Stadium on Friday 7 and Saturday 8 October.

 Freshly Ground, Mole and Watershed are performing on the Friday with Clegg and Powers taking to the stage on the Saturday.